-In some scenarios and according to the characteristics of the project's implementation, using more than one Scheduler service which processes the background tasks is really helpful to ensure that such background tasks are not taking too much time in queue.
+In some scenarios and depending on the specifics of the project's implementation, using more than one Scheduler service which processes the background tasks helps make sure that background tasks are not spending too much time in the queue.

 Before you start

-The steps described below, part from your project being already setup (Automation Server properly configured, whether in a cluster or in a single-server system architecture).
+The steps described below, part from your project has already been set up (Automation Server properly configured, whether in a cluster or in a single-server system architecture).

-Note that though the multiple Scheduler services will distribute the load of background tasks between them, acknowledge the following treatment:
+Note that though the multiple Scheduler services will distribute the load of background tasks between them:

-System maintenance carried out by the Scheduler involves moving out information from transactional tables in the database and it is carried out at non-working hours.
+System maintenance carried out by the Scheduler involves moving information from transactional tables in the database and should be carried out during non-working or off-peak hours.

-When having multiple Schedulers, it is important that you predefine which Scheduler will be in charge of performing system maintenance so that you can configure this one accordingly (a "master" Scheduler).
+When the system has multiple Schedulers, define which Scheduler will be in charge of performing system maintenance so that you can configure it as a "master" Scheduler.

-2. Each Scheduler will take a batch of 10 tasks.
+2. Each Scheduler takes a batch of ten tasks

-Whenever each Scheduler service is ready to process tasks (according to the Scheduler interval definition, as set as described at Bizagi parameters configuration), it will previously lock a batch of 10 tasks even though it will work on one at a time, and it is uncertain how much time will it take to process the first one (or this complete batch).
+When a Scheduler service is ready to process tasks (according to the Scheduler interval definition, set as described in Bizagi parameters configuration), it will lock a batch of ten tasks even though it will work on one at a time, and it is uncertain how much time will it take to process the first one or the complete batch.

-Batch of 10 tasks, and background tasks processed by the Scheduler in general, follow a FIFO priority algorithm (a First in, First out queue).
+Each batch of ten tasks, and background tasks processed by the Scheduler in general, follow a FIFO priority algorithm (a First in, First out queue).

-The above implies that if the amount of incoming tasks to process at a given moment (in a very short period of time), does not exceed 10, then it is likely that using additional Scheduler service will not balanced the load between them.
+This implies that if the number of incoming tasks to process at a given moment (in a very short period of time), does not exceed ten, then it is likely that additional Scheduler service will not balance the load between them.

 What you need to do

-To configure multiple Scheduler services, these steps are carried out:
+To configure multiple Scheduler services, carry out these steps:

-Special naming considerations to be considered when installing multiple Scheduler services in a same server.
+There are special naming considerations to take into account when installing multiple Scheduler services on a single server.

-Recall that only one Scheduler must perform system maintenance.
+Only one Scheduler is designated to perform system maintenance.

-Additional configuration oriented to the number of threads ran by each Scheduler is optional to optimize parallelism.
+Additional configuration oriented to the number of threads run by each Scheduler is optional to optimize parallelism.

 Follow the steps below.